Rangers vs. Red Sox Player Props Betting Odds

 Turner Stats

-- Justin Turner has collected 88 hits with 18 doubles, 13 home runs and 32 walks.
-He has driven in 47 runs with four stolen bases.
+- Justin Turner has 90 hits with 18 doubles, 13 home runs, 32 walks and 49 RBI.
+He's also stolen four bases.

-- Turner has picked up at least one hit in four straight games.
-During his last five outings he is batting .350 with a double, two home runs, a walk and six RBI.
+- Turner brings a five-game streak with at least one hit into this matchup.
+In his last five games he is batting .450 with a double, two home runs, a walk and eight RBI.

 Turner Recent Games